Tag Archives: Daniel Bruhl

 Colonia (2015), Emma Watson

-Directed by Florian Gallenberger, Emma Watson’s latest film sees her join a religious sect in search of her abducted boyfriend (Daniel Brühl)…
+Directed by Florian Gallenberger; Emma Watson’s latest film sees her join a religious sect in search of her abducted boyfriend (Daniel Brühl).

 I like this edit of the trailer far more than I did the original.
-There aren’t many films starring women as the person who has to orchestrate the rescue of a lover, so you understand how Colonia can be quite appealing .
+There aren’t many films starring women as the person who has to orchestrate the rescue of a lover, so you understand how Colonia can be quite appealing.

 I’ll be cheering for what will hopefully be a successful escape for Watson and Brühl’s characters.
 Also, I’m currently looking for another movie to add to my list of ‘starring Emma Watson favourites’.
-As a non-Harry Potter fanatic, the only film currently on said list is This Is The End (2013), a movie I love of course, but said list could do with growing.
+As a non-Harry Potter fanatic, the only film currently on said list is This Is The End (2013), a movie I love of course, but said list could do with some growth.

 Colonia Release Dates: April 15th, 2016 (US)…

-Happy Film Loving 🙂
+Happy Film Loving,

 G